willidad/wk-charts/tasks.md

 - new method does not add value, just complicates things there

 enable to show marker line independent of tooltips in line and area chart

+clickable axis lables for edit mode clickable line overlay in linecharts for edit mode